 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 52.
 The City shall explore "in-lieu" fee equivalents using the economic impact analysis described in Program 5 for market developers under the Mixed Income Housing Ordinance for consideration by the City Council.
 Uses of collected fees may include funding of the Extremely Low-Income (ELI) Buydown Program and maintaining affordability of inclusionary ownership units.
 Increase the effectiveness of the Mixed Income Housing Ordinance through a wider range of options to meet the affordable housing requirements of the ordinance.
-Responsible Department: SHRA (primary); Planning 2008 On February 10, 2009, SHRA held a workshop on the Mixed Income Housing (Inclusionary) Ordinance with the City Council.
-As part of the presentation, the results of an independent economic impact analysis were shared, including potential costs of an "in-lieu" fee alternative.
-At the conclusion of the meeting, Council directed staff to organize a stakeholder group to evaluate potential changes to the ordinance, including application of an in-lieu fee.
-In late 2009, SHRA worked with a stakeholder group representative of builders, neighborhoods and advocacy groups to vet potential changes through.
-SHRA and City staff are currently working on taking the recommendations of this group to the City Council for review and recommendation.
+Responsible Department: SHRA (primary); Community 2008 Due to the limitation of available funding sources to staff this effort, SHRA has no immediate plans to conduct this research.
 53. The City shall make technical changes to the Housing Trust Fund Ordinance to apply the fees equally throughout the City and modify aspects of the ordinance that have proven to be ineffective over the years.
-Amend the City Zoning Code to improve and clarify the implementation of the Housing Trust Fund.
-Responsible Department: Planning 2009 The Planning Department has developed draft revisions to the ordinance and has also created guidelines for counter staff to charge housing trust fund fees.
-However, due to staff reductions, these revisions will need to be postponed for the near future.
+Development Amend the City Zoning Code to improve and clarify the implementation of the Housing Trust Fund.
+Responsible Department: Community Development 2009 City staff have developed draft revisions to the ordinance and has also created guidelines for counter staff to charge housing trust fund fees.
+The revisions to the ordinance and the guidelines are anticipated to be completed by July 2012.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 54.
 The City shall use the remaining funds in the Affordable Housing Fee Reduction Program to assist developments required through the Mixed Income Ordinance.
 The City shall also assess the feasibility of the program in light of State prevailing wage requirements and may revise the program to better serve affordable housing development.
 Use the remainder of funds for four affordable housing developments.
 Evaluate future feasibility of the program.
-Responsible Department: Planning; SHRA 2012 In 2009, funds from the Affordable Housing Fee Reduction Program were redirected to fund the Shovel Ready Sites Program, as described in Program 40.
+Responsible Department: Community Development; SHRA 2012 In 2009, funds from the Affordable Housing Fee Reduction Program were redirected to fund the Shovel Ready Sites Program, as described in Program 40.
 55. The City shall prepare a study recommending additional incentives for small infill projects.
 Encourage small infill projects.
-Responsible Department: Planning (primary); Development 2010 Due to the lack of staff resources this program will be on hold for the near future.
+Responsible Department: Community Development 2010 Planning staff has begun a three year, comprehensive update of the Zoning Code that will streamline infill development by more efficient planning review and more flexibility in applying development standards, such as parking requirements.
 56. Each year the City shall evaluate the effectiveness of the MATRIX program and other development process streamlining efforts in order to ensure a high level of customer service.
 Remain in the top 5 of Business Journal rankings for jurisdictions in the Sacramento Region that are considered the most development friendly.
-Ongoing In 2009, the Business Journal did not rank development-friendly jurisdictions.
-Responsible Department: Development
+Responsible Department: Community Development Ongoing In the most recent poll by the Business Journal the City of Sacramento was ranked fifth out of the seven most business-friendly jurisdictions in the region.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 57.
 The City shall continue to implement the preliminary review process whereby City staff andneighborhood groups provide comments and advise the applicant of policy and technicalareas that need to be addressed prior to the formal application review.
-This is an existingprogram that helps to identify planning and community issues early in the process so that problems can be identified and addressed and processing time is shortened.
+This is an existingprogram that helps to identify planning and community issues early in the process so thatproblems can be identified and addressed and processing time is shortened.
 Streamline the development approval process through early identification of City and neighborhood concerns and feasible methods to address those concerns.
-Responsible Department: Planning Ongoing The Community Development Department continued to implement the preliminary review process in 2009.
+Responsible Department: Community Development Ongoing The Community Development Department continued to implement the preliminary review process in 2010.